TacHawkes/HITRAN.jl/docs/src/index.md

 ] add HITRAN
 ```

+## Citation

+If you find this package useful and use it for your research, please cite it as:

+Kliebisch, Oliver.
+(2021, March 31).
+HITRAN.jl - A julia package for calculation absorption spectral using the HITRAN database.
+Zenodo. http://doi.org/10.5281/zenodo.4653317

 ## Notable differences to HAPI and missing features

 * Total internal partition sums use the [precalculated] (https://hitran.org/docs/iso-meta/) values converted to a JLD2 binary format instead of the original Python/Fortran wrapper of [^Gamache2017]